Biography

 Biological reality

 "You cannot switch sex; no one can escape their biological sex."
-The starting point on which her gender-critical work rests.
+The starting point of her gender-critical work.

 Therapy before intervention